PUPIL RECORDS

 ADMINISTRATIVE REGULATION - 5125

-The governing board believes pupil records are a necessary element of describing a student’s development in school.
+The Board of Education believes student records are a necessary element of describing a student’s development in school.
 It also recognizes that it is essential for the records to be accurate, appropriate, secure, and consistent with various legal statutes.

-Therefore, it is the policy of the school district that all policies and procedures pertinent to pupil records be in accordance with state and federal laws and regulations.
+Therefore, it is the policy of the school district that all policies and procedures pertinent to student records be in accordance with state and federal laws and regulations.
 Such policies and procedures shall:

-3. enumerate and describe pupil records collected and maintained
+3. Enumerate and describe student records collected and maintained

-The Coordinator of Student Services is designated as the custodian of the records for the District.
+The Director of Student Services is designated as custodian of records for the District, and is the official responsible for ensuring the confidentiality of personally identifiable information of students, by providing training or instruction to all staff responsible for collecting or using student personally identifiable information (34 CFR 300.623).
 Principals shall be responsible for implementation of policies at the building level.

 The custodian of records is authorized to classify records in accordance with California Administrative Code, Title 5 regulations and district regulations.
 However, permanent record classification beyond the requirements of Title 5, shall be submitted to the governing board for approval.